supershaneski/chatgpt-with-image-sample/README.md

 # Motivation

-I started this project with the aim of utilizing image analysis with GPT-4 to study how it works and to use it as a springboard for developing other interesting and, perhaps, useful applications.
+I started this project with the aim of using image analysis with GPT-4.
 However, at that time, image input functionality was not yet available.
-To address this limitation, I turned to [ml5's ImageClassifier](https://learn.ml5js.org/#/reference/image-classifier), which proved to be quite effective for basic object analysis.
-In my opinion, if your goal is to create an application like a ***Bring Me*** game app, it should suffice.
+In lieu of the absence of image input in Chat API, I turned to [ml5's ImageClassifier](https://learn.ml5js.org/#/reference/image-classifier), which proved to be quite effective for basic object analysis.
+In my opinion, if your goal is to create an application like a ***Bring Me*** or ***Scavenger Hunt*** type of game app, it should suffice.

 My interest was reignited when OpenAI [announced the addition of new features to ChatGPT, including voice and vision capabilities](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak).
 Nevertheless, there was no specific mention of APIs, although rumors suggested that everything would be unveiled during [DevDay](https://devday.openai.com/).

 Consequently, I decided to revisit this project, picking up where I had left off.
 In the absence of any documentation for the API, I had to make educated guesses about how image input would be implemented, including the request parameters and response format.
 I also drew insights from those who had gained access to ChatGPT with image input functionality.

 My assumptions led me to the following:
-- Image input will be integrated into the Chat Completions API as an additional parameter.
+- Image input will be integrated into the Chat completions API as an additional parameter.
 - The parameter will be in the form of a file object, similar to other APIs.
 - It should support the use of multiple files.

-So calling the Chat Completion API might look like this:
+So calling the Chat completion API might look like this:
 ```javascript
 const completion = await openai.chat.completions.create({
     messages: [{ role: "system", content: "You are a helpful assistant." }],